ds0x/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ```

 **Note**
-Mac instances can take up to 15\-40 minutes to be ready\.
+Mac instances take an average of 6 minutes to be ready\.
 For more information, see [Instance readiness](#mac-instance-readiness)\.

 ## Connect to your Mac instance<a name="connect-to-mac-instance"></a>

 You can connect to your Mac instance using SSH or Apple Remote Desktop \(ARD\)\.

 **Note**
-After you launch a Mac instance, it can take up to 15\-40 minutes to be ready before you can connect to it\.
+Mac instances take an average of 6 minutes to be ready for a connection\.
 For more information, see [Instance readiness](#mac-instance-readiness)\.

 ### Connect to your instance using SSH<a name="mac-instance-ssh"></a>